Emily Megas-Russell, LICSW

 Since 2005, I have been supporting individuals who experience trauma, anxiety, depression, psychosis, relationship challenges and spiritual & existential crisis.
 I have worked in community mental health in a variety of clinical and administrative settings supporting children, adults, and families.

-My work is informed by a variety of holistic approaches including: embodied awareness, non-dual spirituality, internal family systems, cognitive behavioral therapy, positive psychology, radical acceptance, and neurobiological & developmental theories of trauma.
+My work is informed by a variety of holistic approaches including: embodied awareness, non-dual spirituality, internal family systems, cognitive behavioral therapy, positive psychology, radical acceptance, emergent strategy & pleasure activism, and neurobiological & developmental theories of trauma .

 In life cycle ceremony, I strive to co-create an opportunity to celebrate meaningful and transformative moments in the life cycle, such as birth, union, loss, death, and life transitions.
 I believe that creating meaningful personal ceremony is a deeply healing way to connect with ourselves, the natural and spiritual worlds, those we love, and the sacredness of our own lives.

 I enjoy working with people with diverse backgrounds, identities, experiences, perspectives, and needs.
-My practice is LGBTQIA-friendly and body-positive.
+My practice is LGBTQIA-inclusive and all-bodies-inclusive.

 Any topic, taboo, or experience is welcome within my practice.
 I have experience supporting people in exploring their sexuality, learning how to meet their deepest needs, and uncovering blocks to intimacy and self-expression.